damacer/enzKinet2/README.md

 Enzyme Kinetics Analysis (EKA) is a web application that provides an easy to use inferface for the enzKinet2 package.
 EKA can be accessed [here](https://enzyme-kinetics.shinyapps.io/enzkinet_webpage/).
 #### Academic Paper
 For more detailed information on EKA, you can refer to our academic [paper](https://iubmb.onlinelibrary.wiley.com/doi/10.1002/bmb.21823).

+## EnzKinet2 Version 1
+The enzkinet2 package had a previous version.
+This previous version is found in the GitHub repo.
+It functioned differently this version of enzKinet2, and was suited to work with the current version of the EKA website, which will be upgraded later this year.

 ## Contact